microsoft/language-server-protocol/_specifications/lsp/3.18/language/pullDiagnostics.md

 	kind: DocumentDiagnosticReportKind.Full;

 	/**
-	 * An optional result id.
-If provided it will
+	 * An optional result ID.
+If provided, it will
 	 * be sent on the next diagnostic request for the
 	 * same document.
 	 */